sachungo/miscellaneous/dev_tools/examples.md

 ```

 ## sed
-`sed` is a stream editor which is used to perform basic text transformations on an input string.
+`sed` is a stream editor which is used to perform basic text transformations on an input stream.

 For example: